src-d/guide/engineering/methodology.md

 Column           | Description
 -----------------|------------
-Backlog          | Break-down of the Epics for each product on actual tasks TODO             | Tasks from backlog that are immediately ready to be act up on.
-Grooming a backlog to update this column is expected to be done on daily basis by the Lead.
+Backlog          | Break-down of the Epics for each product on actual tasks TODO             | Tasks from backlog that are immediately ready to be acted on.
+Grooming a backlog to update this column is expected to be done on a daily basis by the Lead.
 See the Definition of TODO section below.
 Development      | Assigned task from TODO that time has been spent up on.
 Code Review (PR) | Issues that have PRs and are ready for Code Review.
-Deploy/Release   | Things that are implemented/merged, but has not yet been “delivered” to the users.
+Deploy/Release   | Things that are implemented/merged, but have not yet been “delivered” to the users.
 This can be seen as a next release “backlog”.
 Release itself, although is not trivial and is documented <elsewhere>, is not expected to be handed in a separate issue.
-Done             | A task is done, when  a user can use the results of the work though established interface: package manager for libs, online for web services, etc. See the Definition of Done section below.
+Done             | A task is done, when  a user can use the results of the work though established interface: package manager for libs, online for web services, etc. See the section below [What does TODO mean?](#what-does-todo-mean).

 On *"blockers"* - a task can be blocked at any stage of the development, so there is no separate column and Tag is used instead, to signify if something is